 Employees of the District are included with the employees of the City in the City of Brentwood Postemployment Benefits Plan (OPEB Plan), which is a single-employer defined benefit plan administered by the City.
 The OPEB Plan provides medical and life insurance benefits to eligible retirees and their spouses.
 The benefit levels, employee contributions, and employer contributions are governed by the City and can be amended by the City.
-The City's latest actuarial valuation was prepared as of January 1, 2021 for the fiscal year ended June 30, 2022.
-Update procedures were used to roll forward the total OPEB liability to the OPEB plan's fiscal year-end.
+The City's latest actuarial valuation was prepared as of January 1, 2023 for the fiscal year ended June 30, 2023 and as of January 1, 2021 for the year ended June 30, 2022.
+Update procedures were used to roll forward the total OPEB liability (asset) to the OPEB plan's fiscal year-end.